ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 `refl ; tgt = id`

 Equations like this are known as "commutativity conditions."
-When we combine a blueprint with some commutativity conditions that the underlying maps must satisfy, we get what's called a Schema.
+When we combine a blueprint with some commutativity conditions that the underlying maps must satisfy, we get what's called a schema.
 Schemas are our fundamental mechanism for encoding things in AlgebraicJulia.
 Here is the schema for reflexive graphs:

 ```{image} assets/Ch3/ReflexiveGraphSchema.png
 :alt: Whoopsy!